HQVFX42/HQVFX42/README.md

 - 🔭 **Project Showcases**: Dive into my latest coding adventures
 - 🌱 **Learning Resources**: Helpful tips and tutorials I've gathered along the way

-## Coming Soon

-- ⚡ **Blog Posts**: I'm currently working on setting up a blog to share insights and reflections on technology and development.
+- ⚡ **WisdomWell**: I'm currently working on setting up this page to share insights and reflections on technology and development.
 Stay tuned!

 I hope you find something interesting or inspiring during your visit.
 Don't hesitate to reach out if you have any questions or just want to connect!